cagov/design-system/components/agency-footer/readme.md

 - For primary calls to action
 - As secondary navigation
 - To link to information that meets primary user needs

+Do not put any contact information in the site footer.
+This goes in the [statewide footer](/components/statewide-footer/readme/)

 Do not include more than one social media account per platform.